pgorman/dangerjaunt/dangerjaunt.md

 #### 2. Invisibility/Detect Invisibility  ####

 The object of _Invisiblity_, whether a person or a thing, becomes invisible to both normal vision and darkvision.
-An invisible creature cannot be attacked unless its approximate location is known, and all attacks are made at -4 to hit.
+An invisible creature cannot be attacked unless its approximate location is known, and those attacks suffer a -4 penalty to hit.
 Range: 24''; duration: until dispelled or attack.

 _Detect Invisibility_ reveals invisible creatures and objects to the caster.